This year marks the second year of the Lancashire Arts Festival with our staff and students from the Faculty of Culture

 Talented students showcased their work, including Graphic Design student Harriet Richardson, who shocked tutors by winning three awards in this year’s D&AD New Blood awards!

 Performance at the University attracts students from a variety of backgrounds, each with their own style and passion.
-This was shown at our events, which included Swerve from Music Production students, Future Sound from Music students, Illumination and Nostalgia from Theatre students and three performances from our Dance Performance and Teaching students including Borders and Boundaries, Intersect and In Motion, performed at our PR1 Gallery, Media Factory and Preston Minster.
+Last year, UCLan hosted a range of performance events, which included Swerve from Music Production students, Future Sound from Music students, Illumination and Nostalgia from Theatre students and three performances from our Dance Performance and Teaching students including Borders and Boundaries, Intersect and In Motion, performed at our PR1 Gallery, Media Factory and Preston Minster.
 More information on this year’s upcoming events will be announced soon.

 The winner of last year’s Lancashire Arts Festival competition was

 who won a Wi-Fi enabled camera after being shortlisted for her short video entry on Instagram that highlighted her trip to the Private View exhibition on Friday 9 June 2017.

 |AT The Atrium

 FB Foster Building

 GR Greenbank Building

 HR Hanover Building

 Lancashire Arts Festival is held at the University of Central Lancashire’s main campus in Preston, a vibrant and friendly city in the heart of the North West.
 30,000 students live in Preston, making the city a lively, diverse and contemporary place to study.
 Preston is also one of the most networked cities in the country, with close access to the cities of Manchester and Liverpool as well outdoor hotspots including the Lake District and the coastline.
 Our Visit UCLan page provides a more in-depth look at what the University and Preston has to offer.